broadinstitute/gatk/README.md

 To run tests and compute coverage reports, run `gradle jacocoTestReport`.
 The report is then in `build/reports/jacoco/test/html/index.html`.

+For faster gradle operations, add `org.gradle.daemon=true` to your `~/.gradle/gradle.properties` file.
+This will keep a gradle daemon running in the background and avoid the ~6s gradle start up time on every command.

 General guidelines for Hellbender developers
 ----------------